nus-cs2030s/2324-s2/docs/10-heap-stack.md

 Since the concepts of heap and stack are common to all execution environments (either based on bytecode or machine code), we will focus on them here.

-The _heap_ is the region in memory where all objects are allocated in and stored, while the _stack_ is the region where all variables (including primitive types and object references) are allocated in and stored.
+The _heap_ is the region in memory where all objects are allocated and stored, while the _stack_ is the region where all variables (including primitive types and object references) are allocated and stored.

 ### Stack

 The stack contains variables.
 Please note that instance and class fields are **not** variables.
 As such, fields are not in the stack.

 Recall that the same variable names can exist in the program as long as they are in different methods.
 This means that the variables are contained within the _call frames_.
-Call frames are created when we invoke a method and are removed when the method finished.
+Call frames are created when we invoke a method and are removed when the method completes.

 Like a "stack of books" where we can only take the book at the top and can only put more books at the top, the call frames in the stack can only be added or removed from the top.
 This behavior is also called Last-In First-Out (LIFO).
 In other words, the last element that is inserted (i.e., Last-In) is the first element to be removed (i.e., First-Out).